 An industry veteran with extensive experience in the end-user computing (EUC) space, Brad has held leadership positions with Southwestern Bell, Wyse, AppStream, Symantec, FSLogix, and most recently Microsoft.
 Since beginning his career in the mid-90s managing a Citrix enterprise site with tens of thousands of users, he has remained focused on desktop virtualization technologies.
 His experience stretches from managing the product lines at thin client vendor Wyse (acquired by Dell), to running global product and marketing at cloud application delivery specialist AppStream (acquired by Symantec), to serving as the chief marketing officer at FSLogix (acquired by Microsoft) to play a strategic role in the launch of Windows Virtual Desktop.
 He also leads Emergent Campus, a nationally recognized innovation catalyst and economic development project in rural Colorado.

-With the adoption of virtual desktop solutions continuing to accelerate, Brad brings significant depth of expertise to the company’s management bench in the areas of channels, alliances, and strategic partnerships.
+With the market’s accelerating shift from virtual desktops to Virtual Application Delivery (VAD) solutions, Brad brings significant depth of expertise to the company’s management bench in the areas of channels, alliances, and strategic partnerships.

 Board of Advisors